-A new report led by Queen Mary University of London into the enforceability of online gambling regulations has found that current restrictions on advertising are insufficient and rarely enforced.
+In 2019 a report led by Queen Mary's Centre for Commercial Law Studies into the enforceability of online gambling regulations has found that current restrictions on advertising are insufficient and rarely enforced.
+Find out more:

 The research, funded by the EU Commission, found that only 63 per cent of regulators had the power to issue notice and take down requests when it came to illegal online advertising and only 21 per cent had the power to request that the material remained offline.

 The findings also show that social media companies are effectively closing their eyes to commercial gambling advertising posted online as user-generated content.

 83 per cent of regulators claim that their jurisdiction applies to online advertising but just over half (57 per cent) apply regulations to affiliates, influencers and brand ambassadors.
 Of these, barely a quarter (26 per cent) have taken enforcement action against these groups.

 The research finds that even though 52 per cent of EU and EEA Member States have measures in their regulatory toolkit to block payments made to foreign unlicensed online gambling operators, only 30 per cent of EU and EEA Member States have actually implemented a legal system to prevent the processing of gambling deposits made to unlicensed operators or to block payouts.

 The research attributes this discrepancy to the complexity of stopping online payments, which frequently involve a chain of payment intermediaries, including digital wallets outside the jurisdiction of the regulator.